peat/desdemona/README.md

 8 · · · · · · · ·
 ```

-Desdemona is an Othello sandbox, providing both a game you can play, as well as a simulation framework for developing your own strategies to play against each other.
+Desdemona provides both a game you can play, as well as a simulation framework for developing your own strategies to play against each other.

 ## Installing